kevboutin/node-boilerplate/README.md

 ## Documentation

 API documentation can be found at http://localhost:3000/reference with the raw OpenAPI specification at http://localhost:3000/doc.
-I would recommend using the reference URL to use the API or writing a client.
+I would recommend using the reference URL to use the API.

 ## Testing